dmidlo/histdata.com-tools/docs/temporal-workflow-topology.md

 `cancel`, `retry`, and `resume` use the same bounded status and artifact contracts.
 Workflow IDs use the format `histdatacom-<request-id>`.

+Retry and resume create deterministic replacement parent workflows rather than mutating completed workflow histories.
+Replacement requests carry `control_execution` metadata with the parent workflow ID, previous run ID, attempt number, stage-specific resume policy, cleanup results, and artifact reuse preference.
+Existing complete artifacts remain on disk and are referenced through the normal `ArtifactRef`/`StageResult` path; hidden temp artifacts are removed or ignored according to the stage resume policy before the replacement workflow is submitted.

 ## Testing Strategy

 Workflow tests should exercise composition, metadata shape, status queries,